Take our free CIR health check

 - Statement as to whether there is a reactivation of interest and if so detail on how it is allocated.

-Election of a reporting company
+Appointing of a reporting company

 The reporting company must notify the eligible companies (and the ultimate parent company) that it has been appointed.
 The reporting company will be granted statutory powers to require the relevant data to complete a return from other UK group companies.